 Digital distribution companies help you to get your music to hundreds of music outlets.
 If you did contact the various platforms yourself, you’d have to do a lot of legwork.
 Moreover, most platforms don’t accept music that’s forwarded directly by an artist anymore.
 It creates too much work for their customer service.
 Digital distribution services do this job for you.
 They streamline your music to the desired format of each platform, forward it to several at once and collect royalties for you.

 It doesn’t matter if you’re new in the scene or if you’ve already got a solid fanbase.
 A lot of musicians make the mistake to release an album first.
 But if no one knows about your current endeavors, people are unlikely to find your album.
-Hence, it’s always best to start out with singles.
+Hence, it’s always best to start out with singles and try to find a music promotion service to reach the maximum audience.

 For example, you can release a new single every two weeks or once a month until you’re ready to release an EP or album.
 Make sure you pick a catchy song that listeners will feel compelled to tune in to.
 Your single should be under 4 minutes and neither intro nor outro is longer than 15 seconds.
 If the intro is longer than that, listeners will tend to skip your song.